 I do this every time I surf and when the weather dries me out in winter… so far so good all is well.

 (Not to shabby, Swellmagnet has a New York contingency.
 Hey Pie, Surf where you live Kook!
 Just kidding, welcome to the South Bay waves, check out El Porto next time you land at LAX)

 I am a long-term surfer, living and working here in LA for the past 10 years.
 I have been surfing religiously since 1989, but over the past 8 years I’ve found myself increasingly sensitive to changes in the water, especially around here (venice/SoBay).

-At first it was reactions to obvious/thick red tide with multi-day screaching headaches; total sinus blockage without drainage and sneezing.
-Now, any sign of redtide in neighboring water (playa del rey for example) sets me off. when the water’s opacity changes (and signals the presence of some bacteria or algea?) the symptoms return.
+At first it was reactions to obvious/thick red tide with multi-day screeching headaches; total sinus blockage without drainage and sneezing.
+Now, any sign of red tide in neighboring water (playa del rey for example) sets me off. when the water’s opacity changes (and signals the presence of some bacteria or algae?) the symptoms return.
 There have been many days where the water appeared normal, just a little murky perhaps, and i got sick. i confess i’ve had trouble keeping myself out of the water, unless it was clearly red or the waves were truly awful.

 It always seems to take about 10-15 hours for the symptoms to fully manifest, meaning, i get no sleep, since it always strikes at night. my sensitivity has intensified and the congestion/headache is pretty much chronic. my ears have been crackling for months and months.

 I have no preexisting allergies of any kind, that i know of.

 Medication-wise, I’ve taken benadryl and claritin and various inhalers at times, over the years.
 But pseudoephedrine makes me feel like i am going crazy with amplified nervousness and the inhalers are short-term.